Welcome, New Members from the School of Education!

 Changes to Storage Limits at the SSCC

 Data storage has become a major expense for the SSCC.
-On average, it costs the SSCC $82 to store and back up 1TB of data for one year (compared to DoIT’s $120/TB/year) but in FY 2024 alone we’ve spent roughly $130,000 on storage.
+On average, it costs the SSCC $82 to store and back up 1TB of data for one year (compared to the $120/TB/year charge for ResearchDrive space beyond the 25TB given to every PI for free) but in FY 2024 alone we’ve spent roughly $130,000 on storage.
 We’re asking all of our members who use significant amounts of storage to make sure they’re using it as efficiently as possible.
 To encourage efficient use, we have implemented a new set of quotas for project directories and new tools to manage them.

 New project directories will start with a quota of 1TB while existing project directories have been given a quota equal to at least their current usage plus 20%.
 If you need more space you can request a quota of 5TB by visiting the SSCC self-service portal.
 You must be on campus or connected to a campus VPN (UW-Madison VPN, SSCC VPN, etc.) to access the portal.
 If you need more space beyond that, you can request a quota of 25TB using the same form.
 Your sponsoring agency will be informed of this request.
 If you still need more space, email the Help Desk and we’ll schedule a meeting to discuss your needs.